Saxophone & Clarinet Lessons 503.888.5796

 We all express ourselves musically on a daily basis using the same instrument we have had since birth.
 Playing the sax or clarinet is an extension to that instrument.
 And we can do it at any age.

 I hope you find this website a valuable resource for becoming a more relaxed, confident, and mirthful musician.
-If you’d like to talk with me about how a sax or clarinet learning program figures in your future, call me today: 503-888-5796 or start now by signing up for your monthly lesson package.
+If you’d like to talk with me about how a sax or clarinet learning program figures in your future, call me today: 503-888-5796 or start now on the Sign Up page.

 Remember to check out my FREE Resources page.
 Everything on that page is free.